Coffee is one of the most popular drinks in the world.

 9. Flu-Like Symptoms

-Surprisingly, some people have shown signs of flu-like symptoms such as nausea and muscular stiffness after withdrawing from caffeine (13).
+Surprisingly, some people have shown signs of flu-like symptoms such as nausea and muscular stiffness after caffeine withdrawal (13).

 As previously mentioned, the severity of withdrawal effects very much depends on the dose (as well as the individual).

-It is likely that such flu-like side effects are rare and constrained to those who previously consumed large quantities of caffeine.
+Such flu-like side effects are likely rare and constrained to those who previously consumed large quantities of caffeine.

 10. Decreased Mental Alertness/Sharpness